BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 The rest of this documentation provides detailed explanations of these steps and advanced features.

 > For basic integration, the important sections are [Defining a blueprint](#defining-a-blueprint) and [Using values from MCM](#using-values-from-mcm).
-If you're interested in keybindings, see [Registering a keybinding callback](#registering-a-keybinding-callback).
+If you're interested in keybindings, see [Adding a keybinding](#adding-a-keybinding).
 {.is-success}

 ## Table of Contents